-According to a report from Drewry Supply Chain Advisors, European container imports from Asia are particularly reliant on the Suez Canal, with as many as 14.2 million TEUs (twenty-foot equivalent units) being carried through the Suez.
+According to a report from Drewry Supply Chain Advisors, European container imports from Asia are particularly reliant on the Suez Canal, with as many as 14.2 million teu (twenty-foot equivalent units, a 20-foot-long intermodal container) being carried through the Suez.

-What would happen if Suez passage was cut off?
+What would happen if the passage through the Suez was cut off?

 "That's even more nuanced than the press covered," says Gene Tanski, CEO of Demand Foresight, the provider of demand forecasting software headquartered in Golden, Colo.
 "It doesn't preclude availability.
 They could go around Africa.
 It would be a six- or seven-day trip.
 They'd take a one-time hit and it would have driven up the shipping rate.
 If they'd gone around Africa, the trip would be riskier and prices would have gone up."